 No it does not.
 Self-harm is a way of coping with unbearable stress and inner pain.

-Does everyone who self-harms do it because of abuse?
+does everyone who self-harms do so because of abuse?

 No!
 Any kind of stress can lead to self-harm.